damemay/cdlv/README.md

 # cdlv
 Library and scripting system for ADV/VN style games made in pure C.

-Easy to implement into your existing application/game or anywhere with HTTP capabilities thanks to Mongoose.
+Easy to implement into basically anywhere.

 ## Features
 - **Simple C-inspired scripting language**